geosoft1/imgserver/README.md

 Note that the images need to be jpg format.
 Place them in the `/img` folder.
 Call them after the special day number and month number (e.g. `3110.jpg` mean day `31` month `10` - Halloween).

 Remember to adjust physical images at proper width and height.
-Do not use with and height in `img` tag.
+Do not use width and height in `img` tag.

 ## How it works?